dgleba/prodrpt/tables/pr_downtime1/pr_downtime1-readme,mysql,trigger,know,prodrpt.txt

 added trigger to set closed to 1 if completedtime is set to a value. set to null otherwise.

+this allows a sort where neweest open items are first followed by newest closed items.

 _____________

 This way we can sort open items first decending date, then closed items decending date.